 The desire and ability to learn must be developed from an early age, including at school.
 A good benefit is the shift to a competency approach in the curriculum, where self-directed learning (the ability to learn) is now included as one of the cross-cutting competencies that needs to be nurtured at school.
 There are definitely groups of people today who do not see the point in learning.
 This creates not only economic but also social problems.
 Often these audiences are difficult to reach for state support because they do not even look for information about the training offer.
 Strategies for reaching these people are different, but it is clear that the most realistic way to do this is through trustees, as close as possible to where they live.
-These could be, for example, librarians who are approached by citizens for the availability of internet services, customer service centres or social workers.
-One of the target audiences of the programme offered by SEDA is people with low or insufficient level of education in the labour market, and not only those who have completed primary education, but also those who have general secondary education but do not have other professional skills and knowledge required in the labour market.
+These could be, for example, librarians who are approached by citizens for the availability of internet services, customer service centers or social workers.
+One of the target audiences of the program offered cannot be held responsible for any use which may be made of the information contained therein.

+2019-1-DE02-KA202-006504 The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission by SEDA is people with low or insufficient level of education in the labor market, and not only those who have completed primary education, but also those who have general secondary education but do not have other professional skills and knowledge required in the labor market.
 SEDA has organized and continues to organize information campaigns that people can change their lives by applying for training and gaining a useful profession.
 Currently in Latvia Ministry's of Economics of the Republic of Latvia public information campaign Be competitive!
 Dare to learn for a lifetime! takes place.
 The Ministry of Welfare of the State of Latvia is also doing a lot to reach those who are unemployed and to offer training that focuses not only on acquiring professional skills but also on socialization skills so that people can better integrate into society.